 What other organisations are involved?

-Our network is made up of east London cultural organisations and education partners, including schools, arts practitioners, HE partners, local authorities, music education hubs, strategic partners and cultural providers representing all arts forms.
-Find out more about organisations that have been involved previously HERE.
+Our network is made up of east London creative organisations and cultural education providers, including opportunities in: theatre, dance, music, poetry specialists, film and video artists, animation, digital technology, visual arts, design, sound engineering, immersive technology, music education hubs, strategic partners representing all arts forms.
+Find out about our current creative partners HERE.

 What kind of projects have taken place through Creative Schools?